 A standard furnace can be expected to convert approximately 80% of the fuel it consumes into heat.
 By contrast, a high-efficiency furnace will convert up to 97% of that fuel into heat, meaning you can keep your home at the same temperature while using nearly 20% less heating oil.
 Turn the thermostat down a bit and you’ll enjoy even more savings!

-Talk to the pros at Toronto Heating and Air Conditioning today at 647 955 8625 to find out more about high-efficiency furnaces as well as other steps you can take to save energy and hold on to more of your money.
-We prioritize customer satisfaction by providing same-day emergency Air Conditioning repairs, boiler repairs and installations, and tankless water heaters, as well as efficient air conditioner servicing and installation.
+Talk to the pros at Tropic Air today at 647 955 8625 to find out more about high-efficiency furnaces as well as other steps you can take to save energy and hold on to more of your money.
+We prioritize customer satisfaction by providing same-day emergency Air Conditioning repairs, heat pump repairs, and tankless water heaters, as well as efficient air conditioner servicing and installation.